 The Central Library of the Fulton County Library System is a Federal Depository Library.
-It was nominated in 1880 by Nathaniel Job Hammond, John Lewis's predecessor in representing the Fifth District, originally from Elbert County, a drafter of the revised post-Civil War Georgia state constitution who was returned to Congress four times.
-Central's depository is now the oldest in Georgia and the only one located in a public library instead of a university or special library.
+It was nominated in 1880 by Nathaniel Job Hammond, the predecessor of John Lewis and now Nikema Williams, in representing the Fifth District.
+Hammond was originally from Elbert County and a drafter of the revised post-Civil War Georgia state constitution who was returned to Congress four times.
+Central's is now the oldest surviving depository in Georgia and the only one located in a public library instead of a university or special library.
 So what’s in it for you?

 One of the most popular early Federal publications was the daily Congressional Record, in which one could read verbatim the words of those sent to Washington by the people.
 It’s still pretty entertaining at times.
 Other than Congressional publications, other early reports authorized to be printed and disseminated by Congress were the annual report of the Department of Agriculture (which would have included reports of the Weather Bureau, food safety, and marketing) and the multivolume The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies.